omeka/omeka-s-enduser/docs/admin/jobs.md

 ![Table of jobs including all status messages](adminfiles/jobstable.png)

-To see the details of a job, click on its id number.
+To see the details of a job, click on its ID number.

 On a job’s details page, you will see the following information: